Flamingo Flower

 Light

-This plant thrives in high humidity (60% or higher).
-Place it near a humidifier or on a pebble tray.
-Keep temperatures between 65°F and 80°F (18°C-27°C) and avoid cold drafts.
+Aim for 60% humidity or higher with a humidifier or pebble tray.
+Keep temperatures between 65°F and 80°F (18°C-27°C) and away from cold drafts.

 In-Depth Care & Growth